 4. Minimize Back & Forth

-It’s not always easy to get everything you need in as few trips as possible when you’re moving locally.
-For example, you may start by getting bedrooms set up only to realize you forgot lamps.
-Then, when you leave and return with the lamps, you can see that you also forgot bedsheets and must go back to the old place to fetch them.
+It’s not always easy to get everything you need in as few trips as possible when moving locally.
+For example, you may start by setting up the bedrooms only to realize you forgot lamps.
+Then, when you leave and return with the lamps, you can see that you also forgot bedsheets and need to go back to fetch them.
 This type of back and forth is not only highly inconvenient, but it can also increase your driving emissions by quite a bit depending on the distance and frequency driven.
 Plan as much as possible to avoid this outcome.

 5. Hire an Efficient Moving Company

 Efficiency is everything when you’re trying to keep your carbon footprint down during a move.
 Whether long-distance or local, it will always be more eco-friendly to hire a company with true expertise in organization and logistics.